torbsd/torbsd.github.io/blog.md

 We are still moving along.

 [Dirty Stats](dirty-stats.html) are still being updated and tweaked.
-More on in the pipeline.
+More reports are in the pipeline.

 Attila is starting the next release of Tor Browser.

-Remarkably, Tor Browser 5.03 is still functional on OpenBSD/amd64 with #1783 snapshot from December 27th.
+Remarkably, Tor Browser 5.03 is still functional on OpenBSD/amd64 with the #1783 snapshot from December 27th.
 Snapshots frequently take hard twists and turns, as is to be expected with the development branch of any operating system, so this is something of a surprise.
 The early releases of __TDP's__ 5.03 faced some hiccups with various changes, but we are trouble-free since.

 Stay tuned.
 We are still very active, even when we are publicly quiet.